 You may not know it, but water heaters are built with safety in mind.
 One of the best examples of this in action is an anode rod.

 But what is an anode rod?

 An anode rod is a long metal rod that sits in your water heater.
 It is designed to attract corrosive elements in the water, especially when the inner lining of the tank eventually cracks.

 Eventually, this rod will become corroded and can no longer do its job, which is when it’s time to replace it.
 Usually, they need to be replaced every five years or so but can expand the life of a water heater if maintained.

 Here’s how to replace an anode rod in your water heater.

 - Turn off the water heater.
 You can learn how to do that here.

 - Remove old anode rod.
 The anode rod can be found at the top of the water heater and is held in place by a hex nut.
-It’s possible it is covered by a metal cap.
+It may be covered by a metal cap.
 To remove the rod, use a socket wrench that has a 1 1/16” socket.
 Rotate the wrench counterclockwise, and when it’s detached, lift the rod out with the hex nut.

 Need help installing a new anode rod?
 The experts at Agentis are ready to help.